 5. Check the status for your ad extensions

 The ad extensions also go through an approval process.
 So, check whether your ad extensions are live or not.
 If not, check for the issues.
 To further check whether your approved ad extensions are showing or not for a particular keyword, you can refer the Ad Preview Tool.
 If you still find your ad extensions not showing, your might as well give your bid a little boost.

-6. Are your missing out on these prerequisites?
+6. Are you missing out on these prerequisites?

-All these when reviewed and re-reviewed ensures that you haven’t left any stone upturned to improve your ad performance.
+All these when reviewed and re-reviewed ensures that you haven’t left any stone unturned to improve your ad performance.
 Auditing your ad extensions is an ongoing task as you will often add new campaigns or alter existing ones.
-So, making sure that all other factors don’t get impacted any any updation or alteration done by you, scanning through your account for issues definitely helps, ad extensions is one key feature here.
+So, making sure that all other factors don’t get impacted any updation or alteration done by you, scanning through your account for issues definitely helps, ad extensions are one key feature here.